lsenecal/lsenecal.github.io/README.md

 ## Ray traycing

 School project on raytracing.
 Image shows a mirror sphere and a glass sphere inside a box (Cornel box like setup).
-Structure code and png generator was given.
+Structure code and png generator were given.
 I have implemented raycast on square, sphere and mesh as well as reflexion and refraction computation.

 <img src="https://github.com/lsenecal/lsenecal.github.io/blob/master/raytracing.png?raw=true" alt="" width="500"/>